 Foods which contain a high level of sugar are candies, jellies, soda, cake and fruits.
 Foods that contain starch include noodles, breads, grains and vegetables.
 Consuming healthy, high fiber carbohydrates in moderation will help us to maintain a healthy weight.
 But consuming too much calories can lead to weight gain and high blood pressure, especially people who suffer from diabetes.

 Most people opt for low carb diet for weight loss.
 But our carbohydrate food intake should be well balanced as it can be harmful to the body.
 Each gram of carbohydrates contains 3.75 kilocalories.
 Our body needs 40 to 60% of calories from carbohydrates and anything lower than this is unhealthy.
 The Recommended Daily Allowance for carbohydrates is 130 grams for adults.
+So, now lets know what foods are carbohydrates in detail here.

 Potatoes also contain good amounts of carbohydrates in the form of starch.
 1 cup serving of boiled potatoes contains 31 grams of carbohydrates and a cup of mashed potatoes include 36 grams of carbs.
 Hash browns have the highest amount of carbohydrates with 35% while french fries contain 27% of carbs.
 Potatoes are also rich in potassium.
 One medium sized potato has just 110 calories and is completely free of sodium, cholesterol and fat which make them a downright undeniable for any diet.
 They also contain Vitamin C, Vitamin B6, fibers and iron.